-Do not take ROSALEE if you have, or have had:

-- any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation.
-Antithrombin III deficiency or other inherited blood clotting conditions; - · a confirmed blood test showing: - increased levels of homocysteine; - antiphospholipid antibodies (APLAs) eg. anticardiolipin antibodies and lupus anticoagulant.
-These may increase your risk for blood clots or pregnancy losses (miscarriage); - major surgery after which you have not been able to move around for a period of time; - angina (chest pain); - mini-stroke (also known as TIA or transient ischaemic attack); - severe kidney insufficiency or an acute failure of your kidney; - migraine, where you have also had problems with seeing, speaking or had weakness or numbness in any part of your body; - high risk of blood clots due to conditions such as diabetes with blood vessel damage, severe high blood pressure or severe high or low level of fats in your blood; - pancreatitis (an inflammation of the pancreas) associated with high levels of fatty substances in your blood;

-- severe liver disease and your liver function has not returned to normal; - cancer that may grow under the influence of sex hormones (eg. of the breast or the genital organs); - · benign or malignant liver tumour; - · unexplained vaginal bleeding.
+- Do not take this medicine if you have, or have had: - any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation, Antithrombin III deficiency or other inherited blood clotting conditions - a confirmed blood test showing: - -- increased levels of homocysteine - -- antiphospholipid antibodies (APLAs) e.g. anticardiolipin-antibodies and lupus anticoagulant.
+These may increase your risk for blood clots or pregnancy losses (miscarriage) - major surgery after which you have not been able to move around for a period of time - angina pectoris or chest pain - mini stroke (also known as TIA or transient ischaemic attack) - severe kidney insufficiency or an acute failure of your kidney - migraine, accompanied by problems with seeing, speaking or had weakness or numbness in any part of your body - high risk of blood clots due to conditions such as diabetes mellitus with blood vessel damage, severe high blood pressure or severe high or low level of fats in your blood - pancreatitis (an inflammation of the pancreas) associated with high levels of fatty substances in your blood - severe liver disease and your liver function has not returned to normal - cancer that may grow under the influence of sex hormones (e.g. of the breast or the genital organs) - benign or malignant liver tumour - unexplained vaginal bleeding.

 If any of these conditions appear for the first time while using the Pill, stop taking it at once and tell your doctor.
-In the meantime use nonhormonal (barrier) methods of contraception (such as condoms or a diaphragm).
+In the meantime, use non-hormonal (barrier) methods of contraception (such as condoms or a diaphragm).

-Do not take this medicine if you are pregnant or think you might be pregnant.

-Do not give this medicine to a child.
+- Do not take this medicine if you are pregnant or think you might be pregnant. - Do not take this medicine if the expiry date (EXP) printed on the pack has - Do not take this medicine if the packaging is torn, shows signs of tampering or it does not look quite right. - Do not give this medicine to a child.

-Do not take this medicine after the expiry date printed on the pack and blister.

-The expiry date is printed on the carton and on each blister.
-If it has expired return it to your pharmacist for disposal.

-Do not take this medicine if the packaging is torn or shows signs of tampering.

-If the packaging is damaged, return it to your pharmacist for disposal.